 Hello!
-I am a postdoctoral researcher at the Courant Institute of Mathematical Sciences at New York University specializing in physical oceanography, ocean modelling, and geophysical fluid dynamics.
+I am presently a researcher at [C]Worthy, an organization aimed at research and development of software tools supporting climate change mitigation efforts through marine Carbon Dioxide Removal (mCDR).
+I will be starting an assistant professor position in the Yale Department of Earth and Planetary Sciences in July 2024.
+I was previously a postdoctoral researcher at the Courant Institute of Mathematical Sciences at New York University specializing in physical oceanography, ocean modelling, and geophysical fluid dynamics.
 I am a member of the Ocean Transport and Eddy Energy Climate Process Team (CPT).
 My research within the CPT aims to understand the vertical structure of mesoscale eddies in the ocean, and how to parameterize eddy influences in modern ocean models.
 Broadly, I am interested in ocean turbulence and its influences on the large-scale ocean state and climate.

 Both my graduate and postdoctoral research have centered on the synthesis of high-resolution idealized modeling to understand the physics governing a given system, applying this understanding to improving coarser-resolution global climate models, and using global climate models to study the influences of small-scale phenomena on the global oceanic circulation.

-Outside of research, I love rock climbing, hiking in the mountains, volunteering at animal shelters, and relaxing with my two cats.
+Outside of research, I love rock climbing, hiking in the mountains, volunteering at animal shelters, and relaxing with my cat.